Why Do Some People Need to Use Loud Headphones?

 Sennheiser HD280PRO Wired headphone: (Best loudest headphones at a budget price)

 A great pair of budget-friendly headphones with a sound pressure level of 113 dB that can go really loud, Sennheiser HD280PRO can be used for multiple different applications.
-Since these headphones are extremely lightweight and comfortable, with a neutral sound profile, they are most preferred for sound monitoring and mixing.
+Since these are extremely lightweight, these are one of the most comfortable headphones for long hours, with a neutral sound profile, they are most preferred for sound monitoring and mixing.

 With an extended frequency response of 5 Hz to 25 kHz, the headphone reproduces sound with excellent details across all the frequency levels.
 The bass is heavy and thumping, the mids and highs are crisp and toned.
 However, it does take a while for the headphones to warm up before you get the actual essence of its warm sound.